JoshLiCoding/Slingshot-Challenge-Trie/readMeCLI.md

 $ npm install esm
 $ npm link
 ```
-Note that the size of the folder will increase to ~200MB after this operation
+Note that the size of the folder will increase to ~200MB after installation

 ## Use